measure-sh/measure/measure-android/docs/internals/architecture.md

 3. Use a single thread to export events to the server.
 This ensures that there are no concurrent network requests as expected by the export algorithm mentioned in [Periodic batching and export](#periodic-batching-and-export) section.
 4. For collectors, use the `background executor` for all tasks which are not time-consuming.
 For tasks which are time-consuming or block on IO, use a different thread.

+# Configuration

+The SDK is configured using the `MeasureConfig` object.
+The client can pass in a custom config at the time of initialization.
+These configurations can help in enabling/disabling features, preventing sensitive information from being sent or modifying the behavior of the SDK.

+## Remote config
+Although not implemented yet, the config is expected to be modified from the dashboard, and the changes should be reflected in the SDK.
+Config received from the server is also expected to be persisted and used for subsequent initializations.
+Once implemented, the config passed in during initialization will be overridden by the config received from the server.
+During initialization, the the persisted config will be used over the config passed in during initialization.